 And with the usual attention to detail that we are used to in Lucassen‘s line of work.
 Okay, almost: Nobody is perfect and there are hiccups, but too minor to get worked up about.
 Of course, without Anneke van Giersbergen‘s outstanding vocals, this album would never have cut it so well.

 Now, what about the tracks?

 You know, none of them are bad.
-There are no fillers (no kidding, poor RockmusicRaider did not find anything of importance to bitch about – I almost feel bad).
-It is just that this monster delivery of not quite 120 minutes of music is split in two different settings.
-To be recommended are Endless Sea, Shores of India with a happy confusion of culture in the video, Arjen sitting on the ground with a sitar without strings.
+There are no fillers.
+It is just that this monster delivery of not quite 120 minutes of music splits into two different settings.
+To be recommended are Endless Sea, Shores of India with a happy confusion of culture in the video, with Arjen Lucassen on the ground with a sitar without strings.
 The Moment – an emotional and very beautiful ballad is very recommendable.

-As said above, the Storm Version features a more metal driven direction – specifically The Storm, Eyes of Michiel and Brightest Lights feature elements, some with riffs to boot.
-Now, this still does not make this a Metal album, folks – you need a few more things than distort a couple of guitars at times.
+As said above, the Storm Version features a more metal driven direction.
+Specifically, The Storm, Eyes of Michiel, and Brightest Lights feature elements, some with solos to boot.
+Now, this still does not make this a real metal album, folks.
+You need a few more things than distort a couple of guitars at times.